Honey / Royal Jelly

 Honey and cinnamon have long been used in China to treat hair loss and bad breath.
-It has also long been used as an agent for combining medicinal herbs in to make into tablets.
+It has also long been used as an agent for combining medicinal herbs into tablets.
 The mixture of herbs and honey are rolled into small balls and as the honey dries and hardens these become easy to take tablets.
 This blend can also help to burn belly fat by improving metabolism.

 Royal Jelly is a fairly recent discovery.
-The Queen bee is is known to live longer than all other bees in the hive.
+The Queen bee is known to live longer than all other bees in the hive.
 Common bees live about four to five months and the Queen bee lives for five to six years.
-This longevity is attributed to Royal Jelly.
+This longevity is attributed to royal jelly.
 It is as close to a complete food as is possible.
-It contains a full range of amino acids (virtually all of the essential amino acids), vitamins A, B12, E and C, minerals, enzymes, thiamne hydrochloride, riboflavin, pyridoxine hydrochloride, panthotenicacid and a whole list of additional nutrients.
+It contains a full range of amino acids (virtually all of the essential amino acids), vitamins A, B12, E and C, minerals, enzymes, thiamine hydrochloride, riboflavin, pyridoxine hydrochloride, pantothenic acid and a whole list of additional nutrients.
 As it feeds the Queen, it is recognized for its support of fertility, especially for women.
-This is supported by the findings of important female hormones in Royal Jelly.
+This is supported by the findings of important female hormones in royal jelly.